 “Enjoyed the material & group discussion time.” – IT, Calyx Energy

 “This course is excellent for both cyber security practitioners to help understand the business side of cyber security and instrumental for anyone tasked with convincing CSuite Execs to invest in security.” – CSOC Lead, QuikTrip Corporation

-Participants will learn, through HANDS-ON EXERCISES, how to answer the question, “How much security is enough?”, using three different methodologies:
+Participants will learn how to answer the question, “How much security is enough?”, using three different methodologies:

 1. They will understand that when compliance regimes dictate investments, meeting those obligations could be enough.